 Project Contact: David E. Jacobs, firstname.lastname@example.org

-Project Description: The CLEAR WIN study (abstract) examined the feasibility of state health department administration of a window replacement program focused on lead poisoning prevention in Peoria and the Englewood neighborhood of Chicago, Illinois.
+The Comprehensive Lead Education and Reduction Through Window Replacement study (CLEAR WIN) examined the feasibility of state health department administration of a window replacement program focused on lead poisoning prevention in Peoria and the Englewood neighborhood of Chicago, Illinois (abstract).
 Average lead dust (PbD) declined by 44% to 98%; one year later, the levels remained well below what they were before the windows were replaced but rose slightly compared with levels immediately following window replacement.
 Households reported statistically significant improvements in uncomfortable indoor temperatures and for children fewer headaches, ear infections, and respiratory allergies.
 Adults saw improvements in sinusitis and hay fever.
 Economic benefits were estimated at $5,912,219 compared with a cost of $3,451,841, resulting in a net monetary benefit of $2,460,378.
 Residents reported that they were “very satisfied” with the window replacement work (87%).